Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/tool_guide.md

 #### **Hybrid search**

 This approach combines both of the above approaches.
 Start off with chain of thought and then occasionally during the process use the fast search approach to quickly gather information about certain nodes to make decisions.

+Lastly, please be careful in making plans.
+You don't have to stick to the above search models for all problems.
+Maybe for some problems, you get the answer sooner or you'll have to make a decision that varies slightly.
+If not sure, please follow the general approaches above, you should get to a decent state.

 ----